pdfruth/dallas-docker-meetup-Aug2018/lab02/README.md

-## Containerize an existing web application (*Build* the image, *Run* the container and then *Stop* the container)
+## Containerize an existing web application

-In this section we'll take an exising web application, *Build* the "Docker container image" of it, deploy/*Run* the "Docker container" and then *Stop* the "Docker container".
+In this section we'll take an exising web application, *build* the "Docker container image" of it, deploy/*run* the "Docker container" and then *Stop* the "Docker container".

 Create a new directory to work from
 ```